 Dark-eyed Juncos are neat, even flashy little sparrows that flit about forest floors of the western mountains and Canada, then flood the rest of North America for winter.
 They’re easy to recognize by their crisp (though extremely variable) markings and the bright white tail feathers they habitually flash in flight.
-One of the most abundant forest birds of North America, you’ll see juncos on woodland walks as well as in flocks at your feeders or on the ground beneath them.
+Dark-eyed Juncos are among the most abundant forest birds of North America.
+Look for them on woodland walks as well as in flocks at your feeders or on the ground beneath them.

 Dark-eyed Juncos breed in forests across much of North America and at elevations ranging from sea level to more than 11,000 feet.
 They are often found in coniferous forests incuding pine, Douglas-fir, spruce, and fir, but also in deciduous forests such as aspen, cottonwood, oak, maple, and hickory.
 During winter and on migration they use a wider variety of habitats including open woodlands, fields, roadsides, parks, and gardens.

 Dark-eyed Juncos are primarily seed-eaters, with seeds of chickweed, buckwheat, lamb’s quarters, sorrel, and the like making up about 75% of their year-round diet.
 At feeders they seem to prefer millet over sunflower seeds.
 During the breeding season, Dark-eyed Juncos also eat insects including beetles, moths, butterflies, caterpillars, ants, wasps, and flies.